 The Chart is an online journal for art criticism by artists, writers, and cultural producers.
 In its third year, the publication specifically foregrounds explorations of equity, collaboration, and a practice of cultural care through critical arts writing in the form of interviews, reflections, conversations, exhibition reviews, and essays.
 With support from the Kindling Fund for its 2018 operations, The Chart will pilot a Critic-in-Residence program and continue its work for online critical dialogue in the state of Maine.
 Harnessing momentum from its first two years, The Chart is working towards a sustainable platform dedicated to tenderness, visibility, and urgency in arts writing that prefigures a more equitable art world.

 Durational Devices is a five-week performance installation that examines the underside of the human condition.
 The artist’s body becomes a vehicle to reflect different and varying states of being—young, old, limited or ill; lonely or depressed; contained, controlled or marginalized—and how we confront resistance with and through the body.
 Each of the five devices is a mobile platform that constrains movement and vision in a characteristic way.
-Wing-Sproul will propel these devices with toes or heels to inch across the floor.
+Wing-Sproul will propel these devices with toes to inch across the floor.
 These durational actions take place in relative silence within the Marble Block Building in Biddeford.
 A unique drawing tool for each device will trace an intentional, yet uncontrollable, path of marks, resulting in five distinct floor drawings contained within separate performance zones.
 With support from the Kindling Fund, performance images, drawing documentation and related documents will be developed into a dedicated website.
 The project will also host a public panel discussion with the artist and acclaimed critical writers/curators.

 With Kindling Fund support, artist Alexis Iammarino and designer Maeve O’Regan will design, publish, and print a catalogue from a recent exhibition curated by Iammarino called “Hole History Show: Origins of the American-style Donut,” a collection of art, performance and writing that responded to a claim that the hole-in-the-donut was singularly invented by a 19th-century sea captain from Rockport, Maine.
 The creation of this catalogue will capture the scope of the project with beautifully documented plates of the 64 works of art, reproductions of memorabilia, and over 14 written submissions which include culinary history, poems, short fiction, oral history, and lecture transcriptions.
 Organizing, installing, and documenting this exhibition brought together people from a broad geography and energized ideas about the origins of the American culinary history.
 This catalogue aims to become a document of public history to be gifted to regional libraries and historical societies.
 At the publication’s launch, there will be an interdisciplinary event pairing chefs and artists to invent donut-inspired foods for the public.